orchest/orchest/services/orchest-api/app/README.md

 1. API gets called to start a (partial) run through a POST request to `/api/runs/`
 2. Inside the POST a payload is given which contains a specification of the run and the pipeline.
 3. The run is then started as a background task through Celery.
-In this case `run_partial` in the `/app/core/tasks.py` module.
+In this case `run_pipeline` in the `/app/core/tasks.py` module.
 4. The task converts the JSON description of the pipeline to a `Pipeline` object and then calls its `run(task_id)` function, where `task_id` is the id of the Celery task.
 (The id is used to update